Our Initiatives

 Nothing attacks dignity like a lack of work.
 The suffering and consequences of unemployment and underemployment are pervasive and tear at the fabric of our community.
 Our Jobs for Life initiative faces this problem head on by training adults for success in the workplace.

-To learn more or to apply to become a JFL Student or Volunteer, go HERE.
+To apply to become a JFL participant, go HERE.

 Faith and Finances

 Regardless of your socioeconomic status, poor spending habits can keep an individual trapped in a vicious cycle of financial crisis.
 But we serve a God who came to redeem us and make all things new, even our relationship with money.
 CornerStone’s Faith and Finances 12-week course lays the foundation for good financial literacy by discussing money in the context of relationships, attitudes, values, and obstacles.
-Applications open in May of 2026.
+Our next class begins August 2026

-To learn more or to apply to be a Faith and Finances participant or volunteer, go HERE.
+To apply to be a Faith and Finances participant, go HERE.

 Amplify